My PC is slow, so what should I do?

 2) Remove the dust

 To eliminate this problem, it is advisable to gently clean the inside of the computer.
-For this you can follow these steps:
+To do this, you can follow these steps:

 • Shut down your computer completely and unplug all cables.